boytchev/tsl-textures/docs/rust.md

 ## Rust

 This texture generates a rust pattern.
 Depending on colors, it may also look like frost.
-The texturs has opacity layer.
+The texture has opacity layer.
 Click on a snapshot to open it online.

 <p class="gallery">